gordonguthrie/pometo/docs/implementation_reference/getting_started_as_a_developer_of_the_pometo_runtime_and_language.md

 Documentation is stored in a structured set of directories under `docs/`.
 To add a page to the table of contents please edit `docs/_data/contents.yml`.

 Please manually check that the documentation builds before you commit your change.
-(There is one known and unavoidable problem: the string `{{` is interpreted as a template command and you need to write your `apl` a bit more spaced out - `{ {`.
+(There is one known and unavoidable problem: two left curly brackets side by side is interpreted as a template command and you need to write your `apl` a bit more spaced out - `{ {`.

 To build the docs locally start the docker file and `cd /pometo/docs` and run the bash script `./run_jekyll.sh`.
-This will build the docs and serve them on `0.0.0.0:4000`.
-They can be accessed on your host machine at `http://localhost:4000`.
+This will build the docs and serve them on `0.0.0.0:5000`.
+They can be accessed on your host machine at `http://localhost:5000`.

 You should write your documentation top down - the easy basic and normal cases at the top, errors, edge cases, exceptions futher down.